autocontracts/lightstreams/white-paper.md

 <p align="center">
 <img src="/images/peer-to-peer-distribution.png">
 <br>
-<b>Centralised Distribution - Traditional sale of digital content to consumers via intermediaries</b>
+<b>Lightstream Peer to Peer Distribution - Sale of digital content directly to consumers</b>
 </p>

 Lightstreams will do this by: